oracle-samples/oci-iot-samples/README.md

 There are several options to view telemetry:

+- The APEX IoT Platform Explorer (see below): this is the easiest way to get an overview of your telemetry data.
 - The APEX SQL Workshop to browse the database.
 - Connect directly to the database with [SQLcl](https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/) or